Attention as Conditioning: What Classical Learning Theory Predicts About Linear Transformers: Theoretical Implications

 Each column of $\mathbf{S}$ (representing connections to one output neuron) is scaled down by that neuron's squared activity.
 This creates a self-regulating system: highly active neurons automatically reduce their input weights, preventing saturation while maintaining relative association strengths.
-This self-regulating mechanism could offer a principled, biologically-inspired alternative to engineering solutions like gradient clipping, which also serve to maintain stable activity levels.